 Often designers prefer to use the font catalogs provided by SIL, Apache, Google Fonts, etc. All fonts included come with an Open Font License (or OFL in short) – a free software license that permits the fonts to be used, modified, and distributed freely.
 This type of license is as liberal as it gets when it comes to deriving another font from an existing one and even naming it (as long as the resulting fonts remain under the OFL).

 Many excellent free fonts are available with guilt-free licensing and while on the topic you might want to go and check some of the most popular free fonts we’ve designed over the years.
 There’s even one coming from another galaxy!

 2. Additional licenses

-These cater the more specific needs individuals, companies and corporations have, thus falling into the category of custom font licensing, where both the conditions, and the pricing are evaluated based on each use case, additional research and the project’s scope after a discussion and consultation with the font’s owners.
+These cater to the more specific needs individuals, companies, and corporations have, thus falling into the category of custom font licensing, where both the conditions, and the pricing are evaluated based on each use case, additional research, and the project’s scope after a discussion and consultation with the font’s owners.

 - Analog Distribution & Product Creation